Reviews You Can Rely On

 Credit: Natalie Kafader

 Our lead tester for this review, Rachael Lamore, combines up-and-at-it testing with long hours compiling and evaluating data (while sitting) for her work at GearLab.
-Perhaps more importantly, though, Rachael is professionally trained in the field of research and is quite familiar with going to great depths and navigating through details and specs to find the best products at the right price.
-In fact, Rachael worked at the Marine Conservation Lab while at Cal Poly and became an expert in research and the scientific method, conducting research in laboratories and amongst the lively corals of French Polynesia.
-Driven by scientific curiosity, Rachael's rigorous research training spills into her tests for GearLab, where she applies a similar framework for investigation and evaluation of our products that she does her hypotheses, as well as effortlessly translates often confusing manufacturer's specs and qualitative data and actionable insights.
-With years of research experience spanning laboratories, classrooms, and underwater realms, Rachael is more than equipped to handle the detailed demands of a thorough GearLab evaluation.
+Perhaps more importantly, though, Rachael is professionally trained in this area and is quite familiar with going to great depths and navigating through details and specs to find the best products at the right price.
+In fact, Rachael worked at the Marine Conservation Lab while at Cal Poly and became an expert in the scientific method, conducting tests in laboratories and amongst the lively corals of French Polynesia.
+Driven by scientific curiosity, Rachael's rigorous training spills into her tests for GearLab, where she applies a similar framework for investigation and evaluation of our products that she does her hypotheses, as well as effortlessly translates often confusing manufacturer's specs and qualitative data and actionable insights.
+With years of experience spanning laboratories, classrooms, and underwater realms, Rachael is more than equipped to handle the detailed demands of a thorough GearLab evaluation.

 We double-check key manufacturer specs, such as seat pan width.